Smooth Bilevel Programming for Sparse Regularization: Introduction

-One of the most popular approaches to nonsmooth sparse optimisation are proximal based methods.
-The simplest instance is the Forward-Backward algorithm \cite{lions1979splitting,daubechies2004iterative} which handles the case where $L$ is a smooth function.
-There are many related inertial based acceleration schemes, such as FISTA \cite{beck2009fast} and particularly effective techniques which leads to substantial speedups are the adaptive use of stepsizes and restarting strategies \cite{o2015adaptive}.
-Other related approaches are proximal quasi-Newton and variable metric methods \cite{combettes2014variable,becker2019quasi}, which incorporate variable metrics into the quadratic term of the proximal operator.
-Another popular approach, particularly for the Lasso-like problems are coordinate descent schemes \cite{friedman2010regularization}.
-These schemes are typically combined with support pruning schemes \cite{ghaoui2010safe,ndiaye2017gap,massias2018celer}.
-In the case where both the regularisation and loss terms are nonsmooth (e.g. in the basis pursuit setting), typical solvers are the primal-dual \cite{chambolle2011first}, ADMM \cite{boyd2011distributed} and Douglas-Rachford algorithms \cite{douglas1956numerical}.
+\paragraph{State of the art solvers for sparse optimisation} Popular approaches to nonsmooth sparse optimisation include proximal based methods.
+The simplest instance is the Forward-Backward algorithm \citep{lions1979splitting,daubechies2004iterative} which handles the case where $L$ is a smooth function.
+There are many related inertial based acceleration schemes, such as FISTA \citep{beck2009fast} and particularly effective techniques that leads to substantial speedups are the adaptive use of stepsizes and restarting strategies \citep{o2015adaptive}.
+Other related approaches are proximal quasi-Newton and variable metric methods \citep{combettes2014variable,becker2019quasi}, which incorporate variable metrics into the quadratic term of the proximal operator.
+Another popular approach, particularly for the Lasso-like problems are coordinate descent schemes \citep{friedman2010regularization}.
+These schemes are typically combined with support pruning schemes \citep{ghaoui2010safe,ndiaye2017gap,massias2018celer}.
+In the case where both the regularisation and loss terms are nonsmooth (e.g. in the basis pursuit setting), typical solvers are the primal-dual \citep{chambolle2011first}, ADMM \citep{boyd2011distributed} and Douglas-Rachford algorithms \citep{douglas1956numerical}.
 Although these schemes are very popular due to their relatively low per iteration complexity, these methods have sublinear convergence rates in general, with linear convergence under strong convexity.